-- Not getting through enough tasks in a day?
+- Not getting thorough enough tasks in a day?
 You might be in need of a Productivity App to give you a mental boost and identify bottlenecks.

 Criteria For Choosing The Right Task Management Software

-What are we looking for when we select task apps for review?
+What am I looking for when we select task apps for review?
 Here’s a summary of my evaluation criteria:

-- Task and Detail Template – Does the tool offer templates for task distribution, be it creative briefs or hyper-detailed product development items?
+- Task and Detail Template –Does the tool offer templates for task lists and task distribution, be it creative briefs or hyper-detailed product development items?
 Can you add and edit your own task templates?

 - Tags, Flags, and Organization – Can you color-code or otherwise mark tasks to coordinate what items belong together?
-Can you group related tasks with subtask?
+Can you group related tasks with subtasks?

-- Multiple Task Views – Can you change the way you are fed upcoming tasks, like by due date, urgency, project, or client?
+- Multiple Task Views – Can you change the way you are fed upcoming tasks, like by due date, urgency, project, client, or calendar view?

 Overviews Of The 10 Best Task Management Tools